nebula-plugins/nebula-publishing-plugin/README.md

 // Add travis badges, coveralls

+## Usage

+To apply this plugin if using Gradle 2.1 or newer

+    plugins {
+      id 'nebula.<publishing plugin of your choice>' version '3.0.0' }

+If using an older version of Gradle

+    buildscript {
+      repositories { jcenter() }
+      dependencies {
+        classpath 'com.netflix.nebula:nebula-publishing-plugin:3.0.0'
+      }
+    }

+    apply plugin: 'nebula.<publishing plugin of your choice>'

 Provides publishing related plugins to reduce boiler plate and add functionality to maven-publish/ivy-publish.
 Current plugins:

 * 'nebula-maven-publishing' - Clean up maven output